bitcoin-sv-specs/protocol/p2p/protoconf.md

 The `protoconf` message can only be used to relax P2P protocol restrictions as implemented in the first release of Bitcoin SV (version 0.1.0).
 For example: maximum allowed size of P2P message can only be increased through `protoconf` message.
 The reason for this is to ensure the compatibility with old clients that do not handle `protoconf` message.

-This specification currently only defines one configuration parameter: `maxRecvPayloadLength`.
+This specification currently defines the following configuration parameters:
+- `maxRecvPayloadLength`
+- `streamPolicies`

 ### Parameter `maxRecvPayloadLength`